 As of this writing, the United States has the second most Internet users in the world, clocking in at just over 245 million people, behind China (513.1M) and ahead of India (121.0M).
 In percentage terms, an estimated 78.3% of the American population has access to the Internet, which is far above the world average (32.7%), and slightly below Eurozone leaders like Germany (82.7%) and the UK (84.1%).
-Here are the rest of the statistics.
 Despite these advantages, the U.S. is lacking in one key category: connection speed.
 While countries like Japan and South Korea offer their techies an average connection speed north of 8 megabits per second, the U.S. offers just 4.6 Mbps, ranking twelve in the world.
 Thanks to Google (NASDAQ: GOOG), this is all about to change.

 1) It is fast.
 Really fast.